Social Engineering: Hackers' Latest Threat

 It's probably no surprise that hackers are improving techniques for cyber attacks against businesses of all sizes.
 As businesses make strides in protecting information, hackers have found additional ways to infiltrate businesses.
 One of those methods is social engineering.

-by James West in Business Insurance on Wednesday, February 17, 2016
+Posted in Business Insurance on Wednesday, February 17, 2016

 The United States Computer Emergency Readiness Team explains that social engineering attacks involve attackers using “human interaction (social skills) to obtain or compromise information about an organization or its computer systems.”
 In this type of attack, hackers typically take on a fraudulent identity to gain access to sensitive material from unsuspecting employees.
 Rather than tricking a computer, hackers are tricking employees into thinking they are a trustworthy source.

 In a social engineering attack, hackers will often take advantage of company and personal information in order to appear legitimate.
 Through various online sources, such as company websites or social media channels, hackers can obtain information about top executives and employees that greatly aid in convincing targets of the identity they have taken on.